training4developers/bootcamp_04102017/group-project.md

 - Table Specifications

     - Clicking the column header will sort the data in that column
-    - A text box positioned above the table will filter on one pre-selected column
+    - A text box positioned above the table will filter on one hard-coded column (optionally, provide a drop down to select the column)
     - Each row will have an 'Edit' and 'Delete' button in the last column
     - Clicking 'Edit' will switch the row to edit mode with form controls for editing data
-    - Clicking 'Delete' will delete the row (optionally, include a delete confirmation UI element, no window.config boxes)
+    - Clicking 'Delete' will delete the row (optionally, include a delete confirmation UI element, no window.confirm boxes)
     - On the Edit Row, there will be two buttons, 'Save' and 'Cancel'
     - Clicking 'Save' will save the row, and return to view mode
     - Clicking 'Cancel' will not save any changes, and return to view mode